 Elsie Shutt, a programmer hired by Raytheon in 1953, recalls that computer programmers were roughly half and half men and women even after the war, reminiscing, “And it really amazed me that these men were programmers because I thought it was women’s work!”

 Despite these obstacles, women continued to make vital contributions to the field of software engineering.

-Hopper also invented “Flow-matic”, the first such programming language which resembled English.
-Flow-matic provided the basis for COBOL, a language still used worldwide today.
+Hopper also invented “Flow-Matic”, the first programming language that resembled English.
+Flow-Matic provided the basis for COBOL, a language still used worldwide today.